ambershark-mike/gdevilspie/README.md

 ## AUTHORS

-Mike Ryan - Patch for pyhton2 and archlinux
+Mike Ryan: Patch for pyhton2 and archlinux
-Islam Amer (phaeron)<iamer@open-craft.com> - Maintainer and lead developer Kareem Kenawy <thesamo@gmail.com> - WNCK code and reader.
+Islam Amer (phaeron)<iamer@open-craft.com>: Maintainer and lead developer Kareem Kenawy <thesamo@gmail.com>: WNCK code and reader.

 Thanks to CVirus for the systray code.
 Enlightenment for the icon (window_new.png) under GPL.